maxdinech/adversarial-corrections/README.md

 - texlive, ghostscript and dvipng (for a fancy matplotlib latex-style prining)
 - tqdm

+## TODO

+- [ ] Experiment with other network architectures (AlexNet, Inception...)
+- [ ] Experiment with CapsNets

 ## Suggestions

 Feel free to message me any comments or suggestions !
-I'd live to hear some critics or feedback on this project.
+I'd love to hear some critics or feedback on this project.